lee-dohm/semver/README.md

 A [semver][semver] library for Elixir.

+## Note

+When I wrote this, I hadn't realized that there was a [`Version` module](http://elixir-lang.org/docs/stable/elixir/Version.html) in the Elixir standard library.
+Any additional ideas I have, I'll probably just contribute there.

 ## Copyright

 Copyright &copy; 2015 by [Lee Dohm](http://www.lee-dohm.com) and [Lifted Studios](http://www.liftedstudios.com).
 See [LICENSE](https://raw.githubusercontent.com/lee-dohm/package-name/master/LICENSE.md) for details.